fizzy2562/heroku-static-website/README.md

 A boilerplate to deploy a static website on heroku.

 #### Useful for what?
-Heroku offers up to 100 free tiers (dynos in heroku lang).
-This way you can use them for hosting you're personal website, landing pages for your projects, the cat gallery, etc.
+Heroku offers up to 100 free tiers (dynos in heroku lang) to run web apps.
+With this repo you can use one of them to host a static website.
+It could be your personal website, landing pages for your projects, mom's cat gallery, etc.

 #### Usage
 Clone the repo, put an index.html in */public* and files in given /public subfolders, as you would do on any hosting service.
 Than deploy.
 Yay!